Home > Analyses > Healthcare > Cigna Corporation

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Cigna in the grey zone, indicating a moderate risk of bankruptcy:
+Cigna’s Altman Z-Score at 2.70 places it in the grey zone, indicating moderate bankruptcy risk but not immediate distress:

 altman z score analysis